omar218/detect_object/README.md

 # detect_object

-projet visant à détecter des objets dans des images ou vidéos (CI/CD - DEVSCOP)
+project aimed at detecting objects in images or videos (CI/CD - DEVSCOP)

 ## Features